Netflix’s Ted Bundy Film Isn’t On The U.K. Platform & Subscribers Are Baffled

 — Sky Cinema (@SkyCinemaUK) May 3, 2019

-After learning why the Ted Bundy film was not available on the U.K. platform, many took to Twitter to insist that “no one” uses Sky before threatening to wait for it to become available via illegal downloads instead.
+After learning why the Ted Bundy film was not available on the U.K. platform, one user took to Twitter to insist that “no one” uses Sky.

 @NetflixUK When will we be getting #ExtremelyWicked in the UK?? ????????